-When a client decides to build rather than purchasing or leasing an existing real estate building, the risk of construction disputes are much higher.
-Even when leasing or purchasing an existing building to accommodate the client’s commercial or residential needs, construction disputes can arise that delay completion of the project—incurring additional costs and difficulties with the project and disrupting the time of completion.
-Our real estate attorneys are experienced when it comes to handling construction delays, working to diffuse the situation and earning back valuable time for our clients by closing the dispute swiftly and efficiently.
+When a client decides to build rather than purchase or lease an existing real estate building, the risk of construction disputes is much higher.
+Even when leasing or purchasing an existing building to accommodate the client’s commercial or residential needs, construction disputes can arise—incurring additional costs, delays, and challenges.

 Landlord and Tenant